jevitapearl/side-quests/README.md

-These are projects I do for fun to learn thing as I build each piece.
+These are projects I do for fun to learn things as I build each piece and get in some muscle memory.
 I won't lie some are just dumb which was created when I was weirdly motivated by some random ideas given by people.

 Anyways peace!